Receive the latest updates and tips & tricks

 1. No Difference in injury rates

-Both groups showed nearly identical injury incidences — 20.8% in the 10% rule-based group and 20.3% in the standard training group.
-This indicates that the 10% rule did not reduce the rate of running-related injuries (RRIs).
+Both groups showed nearly identical injury incidences — 20.8% in the 10 percent rule-based group and 20.3% in the standard training group.
+This indicates that the 10 percent rule did not reduce the rate of running-related injuries (RRIs).

 2. No impact on injury severity or distribution